Tips and tricks for natural body care

 Aromafloria Rosemary & Mint Bath & Body Oil costs $20.
 Photo Courtesy Aromafloria.

-What are your green beauty resolutions for 2010?
+What are your green beauty resolutions for the new year?